-FarmTogether is a new platform that allows accredited investors to invest in US farmland.
+FarmTogether is a farmland investment manager that enables accredited investors to invest in US farmland.
 That may sound like an odd investment choice, but farmland has been a popular alternative investment for the ultra-wealthy for years.
 The reason?
-It has slow, steady, stable returns over time, and it's performance isn't very correlated to any other index.
+It has historically slow, steady, and stable returns, and its performance is historically uncorrelated to any other index.

 As such, many people have found farmland to be an attractive investment.
 But, until recently, it's been extremely difficult to invest in due to many factors, including knowledge of the market, locations (rural areas), price, and more.

 FarmTogether seeks to change that.
 They enable investors to add farmland to their portfolio via three products: crowdfunded offerings (fractional shares of farmland), bespoke offerings (sole ownership), and their sustainable farmland fund (diversified portfolio via a single allocation).